 Splitting the floor

 It is best to split the final plywood cutout into 2 or 3 pieces, so you minimize storage space and make sure everything fits into your trunk.
-I cut mine into 3 pieces, but if I could go back in time, I think 2 pieces would be enough.
+I cut mine into 2 pieces.

-When you do this, you’ll need to reduce the total length of the floor, since you’ll be using jointing strips in between the pieces, which add some length to the entire floor.
+When you do this, you’ll need to reduce the total length of the floor if you’ll be using jointing strips in between the pieces, since the strips add a bit of length to the entire floor.

-Since I made a 3 piece floor, I cut about 1/2 inch off the front and rear of the center floor piece.
-You could probably just cut 1 inch off the front or back, but since my Excursion 5 has a slight curvature, I wanted to spread it evenly.
+Since I made a 2 piece floor, I cut about 1/4 inch off the adjacent sides of the floor pieces.
+You could probably just cut 1/2 inch off the front or back, but since my Excursion 5 has a slight curvature, I wanted to spread it evenly.